-The main purpose of the study was to investigate perceived influence of classroom facilities management on students academic achievement in public senior secondary schools in Rivers State.
+The main purpose of the study was to investigate perceived influence of school plant management on student academic achievement in public secondary schools in Rivers State.
 Specifically, the study sought to:

-i.
-Examine the influence of classrooms facilities management on students academic achievements in public senior secondary schools in Rivers State.
+- Examine the perceived influence of instructional facilities management on students' academic achievement in public senior secondary schools in Rivers State. - Examine the perceived influence of recreational facilities management on students' academic achievement in public senior secondary schools in Rivers State.